DavidDonoghue1601/IonicProject/README.md

 Page 3,4,5,6 : These Pages Consists of each cars information , all fetched from my cars.json file and some images I added into the assets folder myself.

+PLEASE NOTE : In order to see my project, its in the master branch, when trying to commit to main I was having some problems, so I commited to master branch instead.